Senetco/mbed-os-example-lorawan-class-b/README.md

 ## Known Issues
 *  No RX1 receptions with SX1262 radio shield.
-    * I have observed this issue on all optimized builds, and frequently with unoptimized ones.
-If I were to guess, this might be caused by uninitialized variables in the radio driver and their randomly changing state between builds is affecting the RX1 configuration.
+    * I have observed this issue on all flash optimized builds, and frequently with unoptimized ones.
+If I were to guess, this might be caused by uninitialized radio driver variables.